 Aim for the highest take rate with the fewest dollars sacrificed in discounts.
 But if you aren’t nimble or just don’t have the time, start with 10% for a 3-year offer.
 See what your initial take rate looks like and run the numbers yourself.
 You don’t have to wait three years.
 All you need is the initial take rate to calculate your ROI and decide whether you are better off continuing the discount, changing the discount or not even offering a 3-year offer.

-What Those Other People Say (or maybe you too)
+What Those Other People Say About Multi-Year Discounts (or maybe you, too)

 Now— let’s address some of those comments from your co-workers (or yourself) from the beginning.